 My love of music started even before writing that first musical at the age of 10.
 I can remember writing songs on our living room piano at the age of 5, so you could say music has always been in my blood.
 I was really fortunate that my parents encouraged me to pursue my dream.

 Creating music professionally for a few decades has been a fantastic experience.
 I do what I love and love what I do and I'm grateful my songs have resonated with enough people to allow me to have a career that's been so satisfying.
-I hope I get to meet some of you when Lesley and I do "How the Hell Did I Get Here?" on stage.

 Thanks for visiting my site.